tbali0524/cgtest/README.md

 * Running the tests generates output files in the `.tests/output` directory.
     * Naming convention: `puzzleName_oXX_languageName.txt`, where XX is test case number.
 * If your code writes also to the error console (maybe some debug info), you can check these in `.tests/output/_debug_log.txt`.
 * Rerunning CGTest with the `--clean` option added deletes all temporary and test output files from the previous run.
+(The puzzle and language selection rules in effect still apply.)
+    * Besides the test run output, CGTest will delete the files defined in the per-language `'cleanPatterns'` configuration section.
+If you override the defaults, be extra careful with the file pattern, not to accidentaly delete something in your system.
 * You can either put your source files in _per-language_ directories, or you can structure them in a _per-puzzle (or per-puzzle-group)_ basis.
     * By default, all source code is expected to be in the respective `languageName/` directory, with the same name as the beginning of the test case input data file name.
     * If using _per-puzzle_ directories for the test cases, you must set the per-language `'sourcePath'` setting to `''` in the config file.)